 The original expression is dorer la pilule which meant to sugar the pill.

-Then the expression evolved in the 20th century with a meaning of 'to believe in something that does not exist'.
+The expression evolved in the 20th century with a meaning of 'to believe in something that does not exist'.

 The meaning changed again to indicate 'basking in the sun' during the eighties.
 Some claim that it is a mix between dorer la pilule and se dorer au soleil (to tan).